Around the world, millions of children are living as orphans when they could be in the arms of loving families.

 8 million children live in institutions worldwide.

-80% of institutionalized children are not orphans.1 Still, they languish, often for years in environments that pose a great risk to their social, emotional and cognitive development — as do children with no living relatives.
+They languish, often for years in environments that pose a great risk to their social, emotional and cognitive development — as do children with no living relatives.
 The primary reason: countries lack the digital infrastructure designed to create visibility into who these children are, where they come from and how they might be moved to a better future.

 Without a digital identity, institutionalized children face a bleak future.

 BEB is bridging the technology gap

 Children First Software (CFS) follows the principles of the Hague Convention, guiding authorities through a five-phase process that begins with the creation of a child’s digital profile and continues even after the child is reunited with relatives or adopted.

 One CFS implementation can help unite thousands of children with families.